($1,561) Cost to ship a car from Seattle, WA to Providence, RI

 Factors affecting Seattle to Providence car shipping costs

-When transporting your vehicle from Seattle to Providence, these factors will influence the cost:
+When you’re arranging vehicle transport from Seattle to Providence, keep these cost factors in mind:

 Transport method